AnAngryRaven/twemoji_colrv1_font/README.md

 This repo is intended to document the build process (and host the output of) the COLRv1 version of Twemoji.

 Inspired by the SVG-OpenType version hosted by [13rac1 here](https://github.com/13rac1/twemoji-color-font/tree/main)!
+If you need an SVG-OpenType / SVGinOT version of this font, there is your best bet.

+Twemoji maintained by jdecked and company, repository found [here](https://github.com/jdecked/twemoji).

 ## Dependencies